Overview

 -

-Preinstalled Bioimage Analysis Tools: Fiji / ImageJ (with major plugins), Napari with visualization and analysis plugins, QuPath for histology and whole-slide imaging, CellProfiler for batch image processing, Ilastik for interactive segmentation, Python (JupyterLab).
+Preinstalled Bioimage Analysis Tools: Fiji / ImageJ (with major plugins), Napari with visualization, segmentation and analysis plugins, QuPath for histology and whole-slide imaging, CellProfiler for batch image processing, Ilastik for interactive segmentation, Python (JupyterLab).

 -